p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 `ActionProfileMember` messages.

-Unique to ActionSelector objects is that there is also a mapping `G` for `as1` that, for each group id integer value, maps to a group, which is a set of values of the form `(member_id, weight, watch)`.
+Unique to ActionSelector objects is that there is also a mapping `G` for `as1` that maps each group id integer value to a group, which is a set of tuples of the form `(member_id, weight, watch)`.

 Each `member_id` value must equal the id of some member already added earlier to the action selector.

-`weight` is a positive integer value that specifies the relative frequency with which this member should be selected and used, within a single group.
+`weight` is a positive integer value that specifies the relative frequency with which this member should be selected, within a single group.

-`watch` is a
+`watch` is an integer that identifies a port on the device.
+This is a 32-bit value that is called an "SDN port" in the P4Runtime API specification.
+If this value is 0, this feature is not applicable to the group member, and the member is always eligible for selection.
+If `watch` is equal to a port id of the device, then the member is eligible only when the port is currently operational.

+There is no known use case for a P4 data plane to know P4Runtime API action selector group id or member id values.
+It is likely that some P4 data plane implementations will use "data plane group id" values as a technique for implementing action selectors (and similar for member ids), but these values are not visible to the P4 program.
+If such values are in use, it is likely that they will be much smaller than 32 bits wide, and if this is the case, the P4Runtime server is responsible for managing them and performing any needed translation between the P4Runtime API 32-bit values and the data plane values.